Mangalorean cuisine is one of my personal favourites. There is so much flavour in each and every dish.

 Ghee roast is delicious.
 Its meat covered in this red chilli paste which is delicious as it is.
 It is amazing what such few ingredients can bring to the plate, literally!
 All thanks to the ghee!
 There is a lot of ghee.
 A LOT!
 But its all worth it!
 Ghee roast is very easy to make.
 All you need to do is make the ghee roast masala paste and add it to whatever protein you’re using.
 Its great with chicken, prawns, crab, mushrooms and even paneer.

-For starters, soak in hot water, the garlic, dry chillies, tamarind and coriander seeds.
+For starters, soak in hot water, the garlic, dry chillies and tamarind.